marcglasberg/fast_immutable_collections/README.md

 and `valueAt` methods.
 The disadvantage, of course, is that `ListMap` has a fixed size, while a `LinkedHashMap` does not.

-# 8. Extensions and helpers
+# 8. Extensions and Helpers

 These are some of the provided helpers and extensions:

-## 8.1 Iterable helpers and extensions
+## 8.1 Iterable Helpers and Extensions

 * `combineIterables` is a top-level function that combines two iterables into one, by applying a `combine` function.